robertvanoverbeek/AirflowTutorial/README.md

 t1_make_bq_dataset >> t2_bq_recent_questions_query >> t3_export_questions_to_gcs  >> t4_delete_bq_dataset
 ```
 The result of this can be seen in figure 4.
 You can see this 'Graph View' by using the link 'Airflow Web UI', as displayed in figure 3, and then use the button 'Graph View'.
-It is also possible to specify the dependencies in a different format, as explained on (https://airflow.apache.org/tutorial.html#setting-up-dependencies).
+It is also possible to specify the dependencies in a different format.
 For instance with:

 ```
 t1_make_bq_dataset << t2_bq_recent_questions_query << t3_export_questions_to_gcs  << t4_delete_bq_dataset